intuiface/intuiface-cdk/docs/core/interfaces/IPropertyOptions.md

 • `Optional` **maxValue**: `number`

 Maximum value for this property.
+If specified, any number value greater than this value will be ignored when and replaced by the maximum.

 ___